Lakshminarayananc/agile-web-development-report/report.md

 ![Feedback average 4.4 where 5 = very good and 1 = very bad](charts/overall2.png "Student feedback")

 We propose that the same course be given next year with a few changes.
 Most notably, to ease wrestling with technical issues during the project work and to allow more focus on agile programming practices, the course preparation period should be lengthened from three days to five, bringing the total length of the course to fifteen days.
-We also propose creation of another course "Agile customership", 1 cu.
+We also propose creation of another course "Agile customership", 1 cp.

 Introduction